Criminal Defense in Fairbanks, AK

 If you do not follow the precise instructions a judge gives you, the judge may revoke your probation.
 This typically results in incarceration.
 Furthermore, depending on the nature of your violation, you may receive an additional sentence beyond your initial one.

 The Alaska Department of Corrections is responsible for maintaining Fairbanks residents and their probation.
-These requirements entail such duties as keeping your appointments with your probation officer, abstaining from use of drugs, alcohol, and any form of criminal behavior.
+These requirements entail such duties as keeping your appointments with your probation officer and abstaining from the use of drugs, alcohol, and any form of criminal behavior.
 If you violate these requirements you may have to come before a judge at the Fairbanks Courthouse.
-If the judge determines you to be in violation of your probation, it can be revoked and the original sentence imposed.
+If the judge determines you to violated your probation, it can be revoked and the original sentence imposed.

 Parole